nirmal-mewada/tensorflow-move-predictions/readme.md

 source venv/bin/activate
 pip3 install -r requirements.txt
 ```
+Note: This might not be accurate, cross check with working_dependencies.txt for accurate reference.
 ### Running the CLI
+Note: For this branch, you may want to run predict_move.py which is using hard coded arguments as of now, but i have kept that in such way that you can easily modify same for CLI

 `tensorflow_chessbot.py` contains the library and script for running predictions on images passed by file or url.